BioBoost/object-oriented-programming-using-java/starting_in_java/readme.md

 System.out.println("The result is " + result);
 ```

 The result of the code above is `35`.
 Would you have known?
-By using round brackets this becomes much clearer and the change of making a mistake is a lot smaller.
+By using round brackets this becomes much clearer and the chance of making a mistake is a lot smaller.

 ```java
 int a = 5;